caochao39/tarerobotics/docs/source/quick_start_guide.rst

 - The joystick controller has multiple modes.
 If the mode is accidentally changed, please change it back to the default mode (top 2 and bottom 2 status LEDs on).

-- The username and password of the vehicle NUC computer are both ‘all’
+- The username and password of the vehicle NUC computer are both 'all'